hakzsam/re-pcounter-tools/hwdocs/pcounter/nv50/nv50-intro.rst

 texture_busy
 ------------

-Time the texture unit is busy.
+This is a measu rement of how busy the texture unit is.
+This covers both time spent sampling values from the frame buffer (through the texture cache) and the time spent computing any filtering that is enabled (like bilinear or anisotropic).
+Reducing both the number of taps and the filtering level will help to reduce any bottleneck in the texture unit.

 .. _texture-waits-for-fb:
 texture_waits_for_fb
 --------------------

-Time the texture unit is stalled waiting for the FB unit.
+This is the amount of time the texture unit spent waiting on samples to return from the frame buffer unit.
+It is a potential indication of poor texture cache utilization.

 .. _texture-waits-for-shader:
 texture_waits_for_shader
 ------------------------

-Time the texture unit is stalled waiting for the shader unit.
+This is the amount of time the texture unit spent waiting to send results to the shader unit.
+If the queue between those units gets too full (because the shader unit isn’t ready to receive those values), this can become a bottleneck.

 .. _texture-sample-base-level-rate:
 texture_sample_base_level_rate
 ------------------------------

-Percentage of texture samples which source the base texture level.
+The percentage of texture samples which read from the base texture level.
+This can be useful to determine if your base texture level is too large and can be reduced to the next mipmap level.

 .. _texture-sample-average-level:
 texture_sample_average_level
 ----------------------------

-Across all texture samples, the average LOD sourced.
+The average LOD sourced across all texture reads.